Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final_project-Website.markdown

 ## 3. Covid vs traffic flow

-By comparing 2019–22 traffic to a 2015–17 baseline, we highlight how lockdowns and rising case counts influenced cross-border movement.
+By comparing 2019–22 traffic to a 2015–17 baseline, we can highlight how lockdowns and rising case counts influenced cross-border movement.
+This is below plottet along with hospitalisations both as a graph and as mapped out on a map of the regions in denmark.
+Oppasity showing amount of hospitalisations in each region.

 <iframe src="/assets/ellund_covid_map_hosp_traffic.html" width="900" height="1100"></iframe>

+* It is clear to see that peaks in private traffic reductions align closely with hospitalization surges, especially during first and second lockdowns.

+* Work traffic remained above 50% of baseline even when hospital strain was highest, underscoring essential mobility.

+* The two-week hospitalization lag behind cases also manifests in traffic: private flow dips slightly after peaks in case growth.

+* The region around copenhagen is hit the hardest compared to the others - Especially in the early waves.

+## Conclusions

+Our multi-view analysis reveals how Denmark’s swift policy actions and vaccination efforts shaped both health outcomes and mobility:

+Proactive measures led to early, sharp drops in leisure travel, properbly contributing to limit hospital overload.

+Work related traffic proved resilient, which is impressive during

+Interactive exploration empowers readers to test specific hypotheses—e.g., what if variants had emerged earlier?

+Next Steps

+Age-group breakdown: Drill hospital admissions by age to see vulnerability patterns.

+Regional lockdown policies: Compare local restrictions (e.g., Copenhagen vs. Bornholm).

+Long-term trends: Extend traffic analysis into post-2022 to assess lasting behavioral shifts.